With global warming arctic fox now share their territory with a close cousin, the red fox, creating competition for food and territory.

 A brood that requires a lot of attention!

-My offspring are quite demanding, real ogres they are!
-We need to hunt day and night to satisfy their hunger.
-Once weaned, each consumes between 3 and 10 lemmings per day.
-As I may have up to 11 mouths to feed for 15 weeks, that represents almost 4000 lemmings for the whole family.
-Woah!
-Talk about a grocery order!
-I sometimes even try stealing eggs from the Snowy Owls.
+My little ones are voracious!
+We must hunt day and night to feed them.
+Once weaned each eats 3 to 10 lemmings a day.
+As I can have up to 11 mouths to feed for 15 weeks, that's nearly 4,000 lemmings for the whole family.

-Arctic tundra, from the tree line to the banks, mostly along the coastlines
+In the arctic tundra, from the edge of the tree line to the ice shelf, especially along the coast!